Let’s Explore 10 Fun Things to Do on a Rainy Day in San Diego

 Fleet Science Center

 Come in out of the the rain and explore the “Super Kid Friendly” Fleet Science Center in Balboa Park.
 At the science center, you can explore and investigate more than 100 fun and interactive exhibits that pique your curiosity.
-Or become immersed in an IMAX film adventure like the new documentary film, Antarctica that shows the wonders of the planet—and beyond—in the Giant Dome Theater.
+Celebrate 50 years of exploration and FUN at the Fleet with the all-new Flashback exhibit .
+Or become immersed in an IMAX film adventure like the new documentary film, Ancient Caves lets you Follow a team of paleo climatologists as they unlock the secrets of the Earth’s climate in a seemingly unlikely place: caves.—in the Giant Dome Theater.

 USS Midway Museum